SAP-samples/teched2021-IIS162/exercises/ex1/README.md

 > **CAUTION**: This is not a productive SAP Cloud ALM environment.
 We are here in a shared demo environment and personal information can be seen by others.
 Please do **not** enter any personal data e.g. E-Mail adresses.
 Thank You!

 1. Create Team and Assign Persons
+<br> ![](2021-11-11-15-28-24.png)
+<br> (1)Click "Manage Teams" to navigate to edit UI

 > A Project can have multiple teams.
 A Team can have multiple roles and each role can have multiple persons assigned.

-<br> ![](2021-11-11-15-28-24.png)
-<br> (1)Click "Manage Teams" to navigate to edit UI

 > The team is displayed within a Project but to edit it , you need to navigate to the Edit UI for Teams

+2. Maintain Team
 <br> ![](2021-11-11-15-31-30.png)

-> In this UI you can edit details of the current team, or click Create in the left Panel to create a new Team.
-In this exercise only one Team is sufficient.

 <br> (1) Click to change the Team Name.
 <br> (2) Enter a team desciption.
 <br> (3) Note that Project lead is assigned.
 <br> (4) Click "Save" to save the changes.

+> In this UI you can edit details of the current team, or click Create in the left Panel to create a new Team.
+In this exercise only one Team is sufficient.

 ## Summary